stanleyndaba/Clario-Complete-Backend/PHASE2_PRODUCTION_MIGRATION_GUIDE.md

 # Phase 2: Production Migration Guide

+## ⚠️ Current Status: SANDBOX MODE (Default)

+**The system is currently configured for SANDBOX mode by default.** This is the correct configuration until full SP-API production credentials are received from Amazon.

+**Production mode is available but not enabled by default.** This guide explains how to switch to production mode when ready.

-## 🎯 Goal
+## 🎯 Goal (Future)
-Switch from sandbox mode to production mode and ensure real-time claim detection is fully functional with live SP-API data.
+When production credentials are received from Amazon, switch from sandbox mode to production mode and ensure real-time claim detection is fully functional with live SP-API data.

 ---

 ## ✅ What's Been Updated

-### 1. **Amazon Service - Production Mode Support**
+### 1. **Amazon Service - Production Mode Support (Ready for Future Use)**
 - ✅ Updated `amazonService.ts` to properly detect production vs sandbox
+- ✅ **Default mode: SANDBOX** (remains in sandbox until explicitly switched)
 - ✅ Enhanced logging to distinguish between sandbox and production
 - ✅ Updated `fetchClaims()` to work with both sandbox and production SP-API
 - ✅ Improved error handling for production mode
 - ✅ Production mode now returns `LIVE_PRODUCTION_DATA` instead of `SANDBOX_TEST_DATA`
+- ✅ **System stays in sandbox mode by default** - production mode only activates when explicitly configured

 ### 2. **Environment Detection**
 - ✅ `isSandbox()` method now correctly detects production mode